About the Program

-Information about the Vascular Neurology Fellowship program
+Learn about the Vascular and Critical Care Neurology Fellowship Program...

 Strengths of the program include extensive training in stroke neuroimaging, neurocritical care, acute stroke evaluation, assessment for stroke intervention and outpatient stroke prevention.
 Fellows also have the opportunity to participate in clinical research and ongoing clinical trials.

 Completion of the Vascular and Critical Care Neurology Fellowship prepares the candidate for an academic career, and courses in research methodology can be incorporated into the curriculum for those interested.

 Our vascular neurology fellowship program participates in the National Resident Matching Program (NRMP), and applications will only be accepted through the Electronic Residency Application Service (ERAS).